pyQode/pyqode.core/doc/source/getting_started.rst

 The editor widget is not a subclass of a QPlainTextEdit, it's just a regular widget with an ui designed in Qt designer.

-The widget ui contains a widget promoted to pcef.qplaincodeedit.QPlainCodeEdit and 4 layouts where the panels are added.
+The widget ui contains a widget promoted to pcef.qplaincodeedit.CodeEdit and 4 layouts where the panels are added.

 .. image:: _static/editor_widget.png